Destination or Hotel

 🍷 Valpolicella wine tours – Visit two wine cellars and taste the famous Ripasso and Amarone wines.
 Yes, please!

-🏨 Hotel Leopardi - Named after the famous Italian poet and located on Via Leopardi, this very popular 4-star hotel is just 400 metres from the Basilica of St Zeno and 2km from the city centre so it’s walking distance into town.
-The spa facilities include a Turkish steam bath and hot tub, plus their restaurant La Ginestra serves brilliant local specialities.
-No wonder they are often fully booked.
+🏨 Leopardi - Named after the famous Italian poet, this popular 4-star is just 400 metres from the Basilica of San Zeno and walkable to the centre.
+The spa includes a Turkish steam bath and hot tub, and the on-site restaurant serves brilliant local grub.

 💰 How to Have a Very Cheap Verona Holiday (that’s still brilliant)